Annual Survey of Hours and Earnings linked to 2011 Census - England and Wales

 • What role do employers play in wage inequality?

 This list is illustrative only and intended to demonstrate the research potential of the dataset.
-For research priorities, see the areas of research interest or ADR UK funding opportunity.
+For research priorities, see the areas of research interest or the ADR UK funding opportunity.

 Core documentation